nationalarchives/recommended-links/README.md

 ## Using the plugin

 This jQuery plugin should be applied in the normal way - as a method of a wrapped jQuery set.
+Note: the selector provided should be a `<ul>` element to which the plugin will _prepend_ the related links.

 ```javascript
 $('#search-results').recommended_links();